David Berman (musician): Critical acclaim and substance abuse: 1996–2001

 The composition of The Natural Bridge (1996) left Berman distraught; he appeared to be "haunted by ghosts" and was hospitalized with sleep deprivation.
 "When the songs were being recorded, things got darker in my life", he recollected, also noting that "recording was a process of calming myself down"—although doing so was so "searing that I couldn't listen to music".
-According to Oldham, the album's producer Mark Nevers "had sort of held Berman's hand".
+His conduct and demands were eccentric and, according to Oldham, the album's producer Mark Nevers "had sort of held Berman's hand".

 Although it received positive reviews in music publications—Berman having now "established himself as a world-class rock lyricist"—he chose not to tour due to a fear of performing.
 During this time, Berman thought of touring as too significant a commitment and considered the stress to be intolerable.
 Playing live appeared to him as "like some unnecessary post-invention marketing effort" and had not elicited much "satisfaction" when he had done so.
 After The Natural Bridge, Berman decided he wanted Malkmus and Nastanovich, both of whom felt betrayed by Berman's hostility toward them, to be involved with all subsequent Silver Jews albums.

 The pain that Berman felt around The Natural Bridge helped him to formulate a new Silver Jews album with Malkmus, American Water.
 It was significant to Berman and the band's progression.
 They had now "stepped out of Pavement's shadow ...
-This was clearly his project and represented his vision", his songwriting has been at the foreground of the former album.
+This was clearly his project and represented his vision", his songwriting having been at the foreground of the former album.
 By this point he felt confident in his musical career.
 Berman's drug use continued, and he was using them during studio sessions.
 Despite his personal turmoil, Berman wanted the album to be joyous like "other people['s] records" rather than grim.
 The band intended to tour in late 1998 but plans were ended after a fistfight led to his eardrum rupturing.